jordanstephens/paleta/readme.markdown

     $ gem install paleta

-Or, add this to your Gemfile
+Or, add this to your application's Gemfile

 ``` ruby
 gem 'paleta'